-But according to the Food and Agriculture Organization (FAO), cultivable land represents three percent of the Yemeni territory and only one percent is permanently cultivated, suggesting that the coalition's airstrikes deliberately targeted the land.250
+But according to the Food and Agriculture Organization (FAO), cultivable land represents three percent of the Yemeni territory and only one percent is permanently cultivated, suggesting that the coalition's airstrikes deliberately targeted the land.

-According to the French media company/outlet Disclose, 659 farms have been bombed by the coalition since 2015 in the northern and western parts of the country.251 Between January 2018 and September 2020, the Norwegian Refugee Council reported 348 airstrikes affecting farms based on data collected by the civilian Impact Monitoring Project.252
+According to the French media company/outlet Disclose, 659 farms have been bombed by the coalition since 2015 in the northern and western parts of the country.
+Between January 2018 and September 2020, the Norwegian Refugee Council reported 348 airstrikes affecting farms based on data collected by the civilian Impact Monitoring Project.

-^{248.} Mwatana for Human Rights, Global Rights Compliance, Starvation Makers, the Use of Starvation by warring parties in Yemen, September 2021, p.
+248. Mwatana for Human Rights, Global Rights Compliance, Starvation Makers, the Use of Starvation by warring parties in Yemen, September 2021, p.
 127.

-^{249.} World Peace Foundation, Martha Mundy, the Strategies of the coalition in the Yemen War.
+249. World Peace Foundation, Martha Mundy, the Strategies of the coalition in the Yemen War.
 Aerial Bombardment and food war, 9 October 2018, pp. 8-11.

-^{250.} World Peace Foundation, Martha Mundy, the Strategies of the coalition in the Yemen War: Aerial Bombardment and food war, 9 October 2018, p.
+250. World Peace Foundation, Martha Mundy, the Strategies of the coalition in the Yemen War: Aerial Bombardment and food war, 9 October 2018, p.
 12.

-^{251.} Disclose, 3.
+251. Disclose, 3.
 Statégie de la famine,.
 The analysis produced by Disclose is based on the data of the Yemen data project that compile nonofficial open sources information about the actions of the coalition in Yemen.
 The data were then compared and corroborated with ACLED data.
 See also for some examples, UNSC, Final Report of the Panel of Experts on Yemen, S/2020/70, 27 January 2020, Annex 27, Appendix 7 (Case Study airstrike against a farmhouse, Qa'ataba district, Al Dhale, 24 September 2019); Mwatana for Human Rights, Global Rights Compliance, Starvation Makers, the Use of Starvation by warring parties in Yemen, September 2021, pp. 136-138 (Jalhouf Farm, Abs District and Hajjah Governorate - 8 April 2017); 139-141 (Al-Taweel Farm, Abs District and Hajjah Governorate - 4 July 2019).

-^{252.} Norwegian Refugee Council, Yemen: 900 airstrike and shelling hits on farms in three years, 24 September 2020.
+252. Norwegian Refugee Council, Yemen: 900 airstrike and shelling hits on farms in three years, 24 September 2020.

-Mwatana for Human Rights documented 90 coalition airstrikes on farms, livestock, agricultural land, agricultural tools and equipment, and food in Yemen since 2015.253
+Mwatana for Human Rights documented 90 coalition airstrikes on farms, livestock, agricultural land, agricultural tools and equipment, and food in Yemen since 2015.

-106. Disclose's analysis of available data shows that the coalition has bombed 218 food markets since the beginning of its military intervention in March 2015.254 138 airstrikes led to the destruction of production, storage and transport sites including grain and flour silos, fruit and vegetables stores, bottling sites, and bakeries.255 The fishing industry has also been heavily affected.
+106. Disclose's analysis of available data shows that the coalition has bombed 218 food markets since the beginning of its military intervention in March 2015.
+138 airstrikes led to the destruction of production, storage and transport sites including grain and flour silos, fruit and vegetables stores, bottling sites, and bakeries.
+The fishing industry has also been heavily affected.
 At least 220 boats have been destroyed while anchored in Yemen Red Sea ports and 35 airstrikes have hit fishermen boats.
-As a consequence 4586 fishermen boats on a total of 7000 would have stopped their activity according to the Yemeni Minister of fisheries.256 if one places the damage to the resources of food producers (farmers, herders, and fishers) alongside the targeting of food processing, storage and transport in urban areas and the wider economic war, there is strong evidence that coalition strategy has aimed to destroy food production and distribution in the areas under the control of Sanaa.
-As described above, from the autumn of 2016, economic war has compounded physical destruction to create a mass failure in basic livelihoods.259
+As a consequence 4586 fishermen boats on a total of 7000 would have stopped their activity according to the Yemeni Minister of fisheries.

-In addition, data shows that at least 91 drinking water supply sites were bombed by the coalition including: wells, reservoirs, water pumps, water cleaning sites and irrigation canals.257 Mwatana for Human Rights has documented approximately 25 coalition airstrikes on water sites, water infrastructure and means of water transportation in Yemen since 2015.258
+In addition, data shows that at least 91 drinking water supply sites were bombed by the coalition including: wells, reservoirs, water pumps, water cleaning sites and irrigation canals.
+Mwatana for Human Rights has documented approximately 25 coalition airstrikes on water sites, water infrastructure and means of water transportation in Yemen since 2015.